 - The feature is ready to be green-lighted for mass assembly (if those responsible opt to proceed).

-- The team is able to move to the project of second-most importance, which might be discovered that very same day.
+- The team is able to move to the task, feature, or project of second-most importance, which might be discovered that very same day.

 Kanban: The Visual Appeal